Premiere Vision Paris 2025

 Portugal, re-thinking fashion

-Every six months we travel to Porto Fashion Week to take the pulse to its sustainable dreams.
+Every six months we travel to Porto Fashion Week to take the pulse of its sustainable dreams.
 Our date is at Modtissimo, the most important textile and fashion event in Portugal.
 This time, we were surprised by the sustainable commitment showcased by the show.
 Welcome to the Green Circle!

-Within Green Circle we would like to underline the designs of Story Tailors, Alexandra Moura, Nuno Baltazar and Alves/ Gonçalves.
 Story Tailors designed a jigsaw coat (with numbered parts that you can build by yourself) made by this unique portuguese wool, called Burel.
 Made of 100% bio sheeps wool, Burel have extraordinaries smart functionalities.

 Alexandra Moura made a special trench-coat with hand made details full of surprises.
 The reason is this Cotton/Cork yarn made by Texteis Penedo with powder cork wastes, increasing the fabric resistance to microorganisms, in addition to decoration, and recovering a natural raw material (cork) that otherwise would not be valued.